Predictive modelling to determine shelf-life – what can it tell us?

 How else can we help?

-To help you prevent the threat caused by the major pathogens, in early 2020 we’re putting on two seminars that will cover the latest detection methods and initiatives to control E. coli STEC and Salmonella, and Campylobacter.
+To help you prevent the threat caused by the major pathogens, in early 2020 we’re putting on a seminar that will cover the latest detection methods and initiatives to control Campylobacter.
 Why not book while there’s still time?

 About Linda Everis